preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia tenants move

-In order to move a tenant to a new cluster.
+In order to move a tenant to a new cluster, use the following command.
+This command also supports moving a tenant to another cluster in a different region.
+In that case, the entire tenant and its resources will be cloned in the new region.
+######
+However, there are two types of resources that do not support automatic cloning: File Shares in storage accounts and Azure Disks.
+Therefore, after completing the move command, you need to use the azcopy tool to copy data to the new storage account, and export the disk to a .vhd file and create a new disk from the file.
+#### Note
+Before running the cleanup command for moving across regions, please ensure that all data in the storage account and disks are copied and the tenant is already up and running.
+Otherwise, the system cannot restore lost data and revert.
+The cloned tenant will have a new ID after moving to another region.
 ##### Example<a id="example-tenants-move"></a>
 ```
-omnia tenants move {tenantid} --clusterid {clusterid}
+omnia tenants move {tenantid} --clusterid {clusterid}.

 ```